Depth-Breadth Synergy in RLVR: Unlocking LLM Reasoning Gains with Adaptive Exploration: Methodology

 \section{Methodology}

 In Section \ref{sec:analysis}, we analyze the bias inherent in group-based advantage computation.
 To solve this issue, we introduce Difficulty Adaptive Rollout Sampling (\textbf{DARS}), which rebalances the cumulative advantage via multi-stage sampling.
-By further synergizing the depth and breadth training dimensions, we propose DARS-B, which improves both \textit{Pass@1} and \textit{Pass@K}.
+By combining this depth-oriented mechanism with a compatibility-driven large-breadth training scheme, we further obtain \textbf{DARS-Breadth}, which improves both \textit{Pass@1} and \textit{Pass@K}.